Sathish-M-R/talk-llama-fast/README.md

 - Download latest [release](https://github.com/Mozer/talk-llama-fast/releases) in zip.
 Extract it's contents.
 - Download whisper model to folder with talk-llama.exe: [for English](https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium.en-q5_0.bin) or [for Russian](https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-medium-q5_0.bin) (or even ggml-large-v3-q5_0.bin it is larger but better).
 You can try small-q5 if you don't have much VRAM.
 - Download LLM to same folder [mistral-7b-instruct-v0.2.Q5_0](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q5_0.gguf), you can try q4_K_S or q3 if you don't have much VRAM.
 - Now let's install my modified sillyTavern-extras, wav2lip, xtts-api-server, tts (all from my github).
-Note: if you have original versions of those packages and want them to stay then you have to activate conda, miniconda or venv, it is safe. xtts-api-server uses some specific version of torch==2.1.1 and transformers==4.36.2, it might brake something else.
+Note: if you have original version of TTS package and want it to stay, then you have to activate conda, miniconda or venv, it is safe. xtts-api-server uses some specific version of torch==2.1.1 and transformers==4.36.2, it might brake something else.
 I don't use conda, so we will rewrite everything, and wish us luck.
-Inside the directory where you extracted talk-llama-fast-v0.1.0.zip run a cmd:
+Inside the directory where you extracted talk-llama-fast-v0.1.0.zip and where talk-llama.exe is located run a cmd:
 ```
 git clone https://github.com/Mozer/SillyTavern-Extras
 cd SillyTavern-extras